klara6/klara6/README.md

 ###

-<p align="left">I'm Klara, a law student based in London with a passion for coding, machine learning, and building applications.</p>
+<p align="left">I'm Klara, an aspiring software engineer based in London with a passion for coding, machine learning, and building applications.</p>

 ###